Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/using-networkscenemanager.md

       - _Scene validation is explained later in this document_

 :::warning
 Do not try to access the `NetworkSceneManager` when the `NetworkManager` is shutdown.
 The `NetworkSceneManager` is only instantiated when a `NetworkManager` is started.
-As a server you don't need to wait for a client to connet to start loading scenes
 :::

 ### Loading a Scene